Install dependencies (uncomment if needed)

 2d.
 Optuna with Pruning (early stopping bad trials)

-One of Optuna’s killer features: it can prune (stop early) unpromising trials during cross-validation.
+One of Optuna’s best features: it can prune (stop early) unpromising trials during cross-validation.
 If the first 2 folds of a 5-fold CV look terrible, why bother finishing the remaining 3?
+It’s like abandoning a drill hole early when the first few meters show no trace of gold.

 # Optuna with pruning -- report intermediate CV fold scores